Helloyunho/gen5w-utils/README.md

 - `sha224_gen.py`: Generates Hyundai's specialized SHA224 hash for Gen5W firmware.
 - `parse_tarlist.py`: Parses `TarList.txt` file in Gen5W firmware and prints it in human-friendly form.
 - `make_patched_firmware.py`: Makes custom patched firmware with `sw_backup.tar`, `TarList.txt_encrypted` and `.ver` files.
 - `hook.c`: Actual hook code for `libExSLAndroid_JNI.so` library.
 This uses no any default libraries or standard library functions.
-This is a standalone code.
+The build arguments are `-mthumb -fPIC -shared -fomit-frame-pointer -nostdlib -nodefaultlibs -O3 -o hook.o`.

+## Dependencies

+- Python 3 (tested on `3.10.10`)
+- Everything in `requirements.txt`
+- libtar (only required when creating custom firmware, tested on `1.2.20`)
+- smali (only required when converting `.odex` to `.dex`, tested on `2.5.2-dev`)
+- Apktool (only required when unpacking apk, tested on `2.7.0`)
+- Android 4.4.2 system dump (only required when unpacking apk)
+- Android NDK (only required when building hook, tested on `25.2.9519653`)

 Use at your own risk.